ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

 mkdir src/app/store src/app/store/effects src/app/store/reducers src/app/store/selectors
 ```

 Create a `src/app/store/reducers/index.ts` file with an empty State definition.
-This is where we will slowly build up the definition of our appliation state as well as the reducers that act upon it.
+This is where we will slowly build up the definition of our application state as well as the reducers that act upon it.
 We _could_ do that directly in this file, but we will not.
-Rather we will use a very modulare format as we go.
+Rather we will use a very modular format as we go.

 ```TypeScript
 import { ActionReducerMap, MetaReducer } from '@ngrx/store';